 Federal and state laws, in theory, establish a structured, predictable foreclosure process and timeline in Delaware.
 However, lenders sometimes make mistakes and violate the law when processing foreclosures.

-So, homeowners facing foreclosure should understand the Delaware foreclosure process, including the specifics of both federal and state laws and procedures.
+So, homeowners facing foreclosure should understand the Delaware foreclosure process, including the specifics of both federal and state laws.
 If the lender messes up, you might have a defense to the foreclosure.

 Foreclosures in Delaware are judicial, which means a court handles the process.
-In some other states, foreclosures are nonjudicial, which means they're usually carried out with little, if any, court involvement or oversight.
+In some other states, foreclosures are nonjudicial, which means they're usually carried out with little (if any) court involvement or oversight.

 Here's what homeowners can expect if they default on their mortgage in Delaware.

 Most homeowners get at least two foreclosure notices: a notice about the default and a notice of intent to foreclose.

 Most mortgages contain language requiring the lender to send the borrower a letter, often called a "breach letter," before starting the foreclosure.